 As for this newsletter, I’m starting it as an opportunity to explore topics related to communication that stretch beyond the world of political media.
 The era of COVID-19 has forced people to reassess how they interact with the world.
 Charismatic office workers and masters of in-person communication had to adjust to a world of Zoom chats and emails.
 Touring musicians had to find new ways to connect with fans.

 Who is Parker Molloy?

 I’m a Chicago-based writer, music aficionado, and animal-lover.
 I’m married to a wonderful, talented, and funny woman named Kayla.
 I also have one dog (Tater Tot) and one cat (Snickers).

-Between 2018 and 2021, I was editor-at-large at Media Matters for America, a non-profit media watchdog.
+Between 2018 and 2021, I was editor-at-large at Media Matters for America, a progressive non-profit media watchdog.
 There, I wrote about the role right-wing media played in the rise of Donald Trump and the creation of alternate perceived realities.
-I’ve also written on a freelance basis about culture, technology, politics, sports, and LGBTQ issues for outlets like The New York Times, The Guardian, Rolling Stone, and VICE.
+I’ve also written on a freelance basis about culture, technology, politics, sports, and LGBTQ issues for outlets like The New York Times, Rolling Stone, The Daily Beast, and VICE.

 Why should I pay for this newsletter?

 The truth is that the more people who sign up for the paid version of this newsletter, the less income I’ll need to make up in other places.
 Paid subscribers will have priority access to new features as I release them, will be able to participate in group discussions, and just generally show their support for the work I’m doing.
 Is this a risk for me?
 Yes, but that’s what makes it worth doing!

 I will always do my best to accommodate those who can’t afford subscriptions of their own.
 If you’d like to purchase a subscription for someone else, you can do so by clicking the button below.